AcceleratedLinux/accelerated-linux/linux/Documentation/userspace-api/media/v4l/buffer.rst

       - ``bytesused``
       - The number of bytes occupied by data in the plane (its payload).
 	Drivers must set this field when ``type`` refers to a capture stream, applications when it refers to an output stream.
-If the application sets this to 0 for an output stream, then ``bytesused`` will be set to the size of the plane (see the ``length`` field of this struct) by the driver.

 	.. note::